 The big moves of the Campus Plan are making pedestrian greenways along Main Mall and University Boulevard, and the creation of mixed-use hubs, also known as commons (e.g. Orchard Commons).

-One of the biggest moves of the Campus Plan is creation of mixed-use “hubs” for student housing, which provide a range of uses including academic uses, child care, recreation, food, and social and outdoor gathering spaces.
-These hubs will create a safe, interesting and vibrant campus that encourages people to stay, socialize and develop lasting relationships.
-They also provide a much greater capacity to house students on campus – resulting in more affordable and convenient housing compared to off-campus rentals.
+One of the biggest moves of the Campus Plan is the creation of mixed-use “hubs” for student housing, which provide a range of uses including academic uses, child care, recreation, food, and social and outdoor gathering spaces.
+These hubs create a safe, interesting and vibrant campus that encourages people to stay, socialize and develop lasting relationships.
+They also increase the capacity to house students on campus – resulting in more affordable and convenient housing compared to off-campus rentals.

 Vancouver Campus Plan Timeline